Machu Picchu a Decade Later

 I’m in the same place a decade later, sitting on the terraces of Machu Picchu.
 The scenery has the same awe-inspiring feel.
-And once again for the 2nd time I am left wondering ‘how did the Incas do that?’ as I gaze upon the stone architecture.
-There is a constant din of noise filling the background; a baby cries, a guard’s whistle blows, rules are yelled in Spanish.
+And once again, for the second time, I am left wondering, ‘How did the Incas do that?’ as I gaze upon the stone architecture.
+There is a constant din of noise filling the background; a baby cries, a guard’s whistle blows, and rules are yelled in Spanish.
 It’s the progress of tourism in the last 10 years.
-A decade brings many changes; changes in me and changes in Machu Picchu.
+A decade brings many changes: changes in me and changes in Machu Picchu.

-This time I have my niece in tow she vacillates from being in awe of the ancient site and then simply wanting to go back to town and have french fries.
+This time, I have my niece in tow, and she vacillates from being in awe of the ancient site and then simply wanting to go back to town and have french fries.
 Last time I had a point and shoot camera, but this time I have proper equipment and I am eager to take pictures.
 However, it is a challenge to shoot around 2500 visitors.
-Our guide talks but I don’t really hear anything he’s saying.
+Our guide talks, but I don’t really hear anything he says.
 I’m too busy plotting the next photo and watching the light spread across the ancient site.

 Visit Peru’s Mountains, Machu Picchu, & Amazon